 Understanding Cholesterol: Diagnosis and Treatment

-Niacin is an alternative for some people, but to be effective it must be taken in large doses.
+Niacin.
+Doctors prescribe this to help raise HDL ("good") cholesterol.
+To be effective, it must be taken in large doses.
 Unfortunately, in these amounts it often causes skin flushing and upset stomach.
-Newer versions of niacin made to minimize these side effects may be better tolerated.
-Despite its effects on cholesterol levels, an important scientific study recently found that adding niacin to statin therapy did not reduce the risk of future cardiac events.
+Newer versions of niacin made to minimize these side effects may be easier to take.
+Despite its effects on cholesterol levels, an important scientific study recently found that adding niacin to statin therapy did not lower the risk of future heart problems.

-Another group of drugs called fibric acid derivatives are occasionally used to increase HDL cholesterol and lower triglyceride levels.
+Fibric acid derivatives.
+Doctors occasionally prescribe these to raise HDL cholesterol and lower triglyceride levels.
 They also mildly lower LDL.

-A blood-cleansing procedure called LDL apheresis may help people with severe genetic cholesterol disorders.
-Over several hours, blood is removed from the body, chemically cleansed of LDL cholesterol, then returned to the body.
-Treatments every two to three weeks can reduce average LDL cholesterol by 50%-80% but are costly in both time and money.
+LDL apheresis.
+This isn't a drug.
+It's a blood-cleansing procedure that may help with severe, genetic cholesterol disorders.
+Over several hours, blood is removed from the body, chemically cleansed of LDL cholesterol, and then returned to the body.
+Treatments every 2 to 3 weeks can cut average LDL cholesterol by 50% to 80%, but they’re costly in both time and money.